 During a pandemic like COVID-19, those living in fragile poverty contexts are overexposed and unequally impacted by sickness and harm.

-As our incredible church partners around the world continue to deliver essential care to children and their communities your support is more important than ever.
-Give now to help the most vulnerable children, families and communities affected by COVID-19.
+As our incredible church partners around the world continue to deliver essential care to children and their communities your support was more important than ever.

 A version of this blog was originally published by our friends at Compassion Australia.